nashehannafii/astro-profile/src/content/blog/create-user-mysql.md

 tags:
   - mysql
   - tutorial
-description:
+  - publication
-  How to create user on MySql?
+description: How to create user on MySql?
 Tutorial creating user on MySql.
 ---

 ## Table of contents